-Paula M. Knudson, Ph.D., Director of Student Life & First Year Experience
+Paula M. Knudson, Ph.D., Director of Student Life and First Year Experience

 Can you imagine a scene played out as follows?
 Terry, a student in your 1xxx level course, shows up for class -well, most of the time, and proceeds to fall asleep - most of the time.
 For some reason, this student is only doing "C" work.
 Terry has never been to see you outside of class.
 One day you return to an urgent voice mail message from Terry's mother.
 She cannot understand why Terry is not being more successful in your class and would like you to return her long distance message as soon as possible.